DoubleFaceProgramming/.github/profile/README.md

 ## Members

-^-^ Trevor - "Living proof you don't need to smart to code"
+^-^ Trevor - "Living proof you don't need to be smart to code"

 DaNub - "Touching grass is a sin and quarantine is a dream, not commenting is my thing and my code will make you scream" (yes this is intentionally cringe deal with it)